reactnativecn/react-native-docs-cn/docs/next/using-a-listView.md

   }
 }

+// 注册应用
-// App registration and rendering AppRegistry.registerComponent('ListViewBasics', () => ListViewBasics);
+AppRegistry.registerComponent('ListViewBasics', () => ListViewBasics);
 ```

 One of the most common uses for a `ListView` is displaying data that you fetch from a server.
-To do that, you will need to [learn about networking in React Native](/react-native/docs/network.html).
+To do that, you will need to [learn about networking in React Native](network.html).